pegi3s/auto-phylo/README.md

 This image facilitates the usage of **auto-phylo**, a pipeline maker for phylogenetic studies.

+> [!WARNING]
+> This image runs Docker in Docker.
+Users that are already running Docker 29 should start using the image with the version `3.2.2`, while users that did not yet update their Docker version to Docker 29 should use the image with the `3.2.1` tag.
+Starting with version `3.2.2`, from now on, only images that are compatible with Docker 29 or above will be released.
+You can check your Docker version by running the command: docker --version".

 # Versions

 ## v3 - July 2024